-Structure a Manga Chapter
+Structuring a Manga Chapter

-Master narrative structure, pacing and hooks to create captivating chapters.
+Master narrative structure, pacing, and hooks to create captivating chapters.

-Guide to structure a chapter
+Guide to structuring a chapter

-Classic structure:
+Classic Structure:

 - Development (10-15 pages): Main action, conflict

-- Climax (3-4 pages): Peak moment, max tension
+- Climax (3-4 pages): Peak moment, maximum tension

-The pacing alternates between calm and intense moments:
+Pacing alternates between calm and intense moments:

-⚡ Pacing techniques
+⚡ Pacing Techniques

-- Action pages: Large panels, little text, movement
+- Action Pages: Large panels, little text, movement

-- Dialogue pages: Small panels, speech bubbles, exchanges
+- Dialogue Pages: Small panels, speech bubbles, exchanges

-- Contemplation pages: Wide shots, silence, reflection
+- Contemplation Pages: Wide shots, silence, reflection

 💡 Tip: Alternate 3-4 action pages then 2-3 calm pages for balanced pacing.

-Place the hooks
+Place the Hooks

 Hooks maintain reader attention: